Exawind/amr-wind-frontend/docs/tutorial2/tutorial2guisetup.md

 | dt         | 0.5  |

 Under **Restart parameters**, set **Check file** to `chk`.
+Then the settings at the top of the tab should look like:

 ![images/time_settings.png](images/time_settings.png)

-In the **Fluid and transport properties** section, set the following:
+Now in the **Fluid and transport properties** section, set the
+following:

 | Parameter         | Value                 |
 | ---               | ---                   |
 | Dynamic viscosity | 1.8375e-05 |

-In the **Godunov parameters** section and the **Turbulence parameters** section, set the followign parameters:
+In the **Godunov parameters** section and the **Turbulence parameters** section, set the following parameters:

 | Parameter        | Value                 |
 | ---              | ---                   |